 A. Are there any guarantees or warranties for any of the following:

 (i) Electrical work No

 (ii) Roofing No

-(iii) Central heating No
+(iii) Central heating Yes

-(iv) NHBC No
+(iv) NHBC Don't know

 (v) Damp course No

-(vi) Any other work or installations?
+vi) Any other work or installations?

-(for example, cavity wall insulation, underpinning,
+(for example, cavity was insulation, underpinnin

-indemnity policy)
+insulation, underpinning, indemnity policy)

-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the quarantee(s) relate(s):
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):